Reading Report for October/November 2024. From Jeff Baker. November 18, 2024.

 Here’s how it works: the first Monday of every month I draw three cards; a heart, a diamond and a club.
 These correspond to a list naming a genre, a setting and an object that must appear in the story.
 Participants write up a flash fiction story, 1,000 words or less, post it to their website and link it here in the comments.
 I’ll post the results (including, hopefully, one of my own!)

 As I’m no good making videos I did the drawing offstage.
-So, the results were the Queen of Hearts (a Melodrama), the Ten of Diamonds (A Giant Teepee) and the Ace of Clubs (A Slippery Slide.)
-So we will write a Melodrama, set in a Giant Teepee, involving A Slippery Slide.
+So, the results were the Ace of Hearts (a Science Fiction Story), the Eight of Diamonds (A Western Ghost Town) and the Four of Clubs (A Snow Globe.)
+So we will write a Science Fiction Story, set in a Western Ghost Town, involving A Snow Globe.

 So, get to writing and I’ll post the results next week!
 And I’m putting the 2024 Flash Draw sheet at the end of this message, again! (* indicates those have been used.)